 What causes tennis elbow?

 Despite the name, tennis elbow isn’t restricted to athletes.
 Tennis elbow, or lateral epicondylitis, occurs when the tendons in the elbow endure repetitive stress.
-Overuse of the forearm muscles causes tiny tears in the tendons that connect the forearm to the elbow, resulting in pain, stiffness, and a limited range of motion.
+Overuse of the forearm muscles causes tiny tears in the tendons that connect the forearm to the elbow, resulting in elbow pain, stiffness, and a limited range of motion.

 The movements associated with playing tennis (straightening and raising the arm with force) are often the cause of tennis elbow, giving the condition its name.